 Additional modifications may be proposed at a later stage with the consideration of issue B.

 This is not coordination referred to in the RR.

 Additional modifications may be proposed at a later stage with the consideration of issue B

+Additional modifications may be proposed at a later stage with the consideration of issue B.